 RETURNING *;

-The output shows the account status of the employee who resides in country USA is updated to ‘inactive’.
+The output indicates that the account status of the employee residing in the USA has been updated to ‘inactive’.
 So, to know about the modified rows, you use the (RETURNING *) after the WHERE clause instead of using statements like (SELECT * FROM customers WHERE country = ‘USA’).

 Conclusion

-In this PostgreSQL tutorial, you have learned how to update queries in PostgreSQL for single and multiple rows.
+In this PostgreSQL tutorial, you have learned how to write update query in PostgreSQL for single and multiple rows.
 Also learned about the clause (RETURNING *) to retrieve the modified rows.

 You may also read: